RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

  </ValidatedForm>
  ```

- - registerCommand is the private fieldon mypage holding the form data
+ - registerCommand is the private field on my page holding the form data
  - CreateAccount will be called only if registerCommand is valid
  - Inside the form I can put anything I want including Blazor component

-Now if I submit my form, nothing  gets submited BUT, I don't tell anything to the user so now I have to display some nice error message.
+Now if I submit my form, nothing  gets submited BUT I don't tell anything to the user.
+So now I have to display some friendly error message.

 ## Display validation error message